dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** September 2nd is the day in 1811 that the University of Oslo is founded as The Royal Fredericks University, after Frederick VI of Denmark and Norway.
+**<b>📌 Daily Fact:</b>** September 3rd is the day in 1954 that the People's Liberation Army begins shelling the Republic of China-controlled islands of Quemoy, starting the First Taiwan Strait Crisis.

 ---